openstack/networking-bagpipe/doc/source/bagpipe-bgp.rst

-   tested); this driver can do bare-MPLS or MPLS-over-GRE (but see `Caveats <#caveats>`__ for MPLS-over-GRE); for bare MPLS, this driver requires the OVS bridge to be associated with an IP address, and that VRF interfaces be plugged into OVS prior to calling BaGPipe BGP API to attach them (details in
+   tested); this driver can do bare-MPLS or MPLS-over-GRE (but see `Caveats <#caveats>`__ for MPLS-over-GRE); for bare MPLS, this driver requires the OVS bridge to be associated with an IP address, and that VRF interfaces be plugged into OVS prior to calling BaGPipe-BGP API to attach them (details in
    `mpls\_ovs\_dataplane.py <bagpipe/bgp/vpn/ipvpn/mpls_ovs_dataplane.py#L578>`__)